Important Information

 • Data about insurance claims you have made

-• Data relating to your or your businesses products or services
+• Data about your or your business’s products or services

 • Employment details